Contact Us

 How to get Machu Picchu tickets?

 Firstly, to book your tickets you need to check availability.
 You can check on the government website www.machupicchu.gob.pe or at samtravelperu.com, whose calendar is directly linked to the government website, so all availability is in live time.
-Then you have to choose from the 5 circuits (see below for more info) on offer.
+Then you have to choose from the circuits (see below for more info).
 After, select your travel dates, enter your personal information and make payment.
 Once everything goes through, you will receive confirmation via email.
 It is important to be aware that most foreign cards do not work on the government website.
 Never assume availability, a large number of tickets can sell out in a matter of minutes.
 The Peruvian government had put a lot of regulations to ensure the preservation of this archeological site, including the amount of people that can visit on a given day.
 The current daily capacity stands at 3,234 for the Citadel alone, 800 for Machu Picchu Mountain, and 400 for narrower Huayna Picchu mountain.
 The Classic Inca Trail only releases 500 permits per day, these permits also include assisting personal guides and porters, which makes only around 200 permits available to tourists per day.
 Machu Picchu tickets are available all year round, however the Inca Trail is closed in February for maintenance.

 If you do not want to navigate through this complicated system, then contact us, SAM CORPORATIONS, with your requirements and we will deal with all the details and create a plan that works for you!
 We will simply send you confirmation once everything is booked and confirmed.